Group-invariant solutions of a nonlinear acoustics model: Classification of low-dimensional subalgebras

-We wish to recall in this section a result on the classification of two-dimensional subalgebras of the symmetry algebra of the ZK equation obtained in a recent paper ~\cite{zabol08}.
+We wish to recall in this section a result on the classification of low-dimensional subalgebras of the symmetry algebra of the ZK equation obtained in ~\cite{zabol08}.
 The Lie symmetry algebra $L$ of the ZK equation itself is well-known ~\cite{schw, hereman}.
 It is an infinite dimensional algebra with generators

 where $f, g, h$ are arbitrary functions of the time variable $t,$ and where a prime represents a derivative with respect to $t.$ It is easy to see that for the Lie algebra $L,$ the commutation relations are given by